ehabit/mochadick/content/post/spec/items.md

 +++

-Mocha Dick is focused on the great age of sailing, whaling and piracy.
+Mocha Dick focuses on the great age of sailing, whaling and piracy.

 * * *